janobrist/3D-scene-and-human-capture/Readme.md

 # About
 This repository contains a modified version of [EasyMocap](https://github.com/zju3dv/EasyMocap) aimed at creating a seamless pipeline that correctly aligns captured human motion data in a 3D reconstructed model of the environment.
-For the 3D reconstruction, [Nerfstudio](https://github.com/nerfstudio-project/nerfstudio) is used.
+For 3D reconstruction of the scene, [Nerfstudio](https://github.com/nerfstudio-project/nerfstudio) is used.
 <div align="center">
     <img src="https://github.com/janobrist/3D-scene-and-human-capture/blob/master/demo/results/final.gif" width="100%">
     <br>